 Hopefully, we’ve done enough to help you choose a treadmill that suits you best.

 Our top pick is currently the Lifespan TR2000e.
 It stands out from the rest for its all-round qualities, easy push-button folding, great action and sensible price.

-From quality build, excellent cushioning to all the features and extras, these models deliver.
+From quality build, and excellent cushioning to all the features and extras, these models deliver.
 All you have to do is – run.